objcio/articles/2014-03-07-ip-tcp-http.markdown

 The `TS val` / `ecr` are used by TCP to estimate the round-trip time (RTT).
 The `TS val` part is the *time stamp* of the sender, and the (`ecr`) is the timestamp *echo reply*, which is (generally) the last timestamp that the sender has received so far.
 TCP uses the round-trip time for its congestion-control algorithms.

 Both ends are sending `sackOK`.
 This will enable *Selective Acknowledgement*.
-It switches the sequence numbers and acknowledgment number to use byte range instead of TCP segment numbers.
-And it then allows both ends to acknowledge receipt by byte range.
-This is outlined in [section 3 of RFC 2018](http://tools.ietf.org/html/rfc2018#section-3).
+It allows both ends to acknowledge receipt of byte ranges.
+Normally the acknowledgement mechanism only allows acknowledging that the receiver has all data up to a specific byte count.
+SACK is outlined in [section 3 of RFC 2018](http://tools.ietf.org/html/rfc2018#section-3).

 The `mss` option specified the *Maximum Segment Size*, which is the maximum number of bytes that this end is willing to receive in a single segment. `wscale` is the *window scale factor* that we'll talk about in a bit.

 #### Connection Data Flow

 When the connection is created, both ends can send data to the other end.
-Each segment that is sent has a sequence number one larger than the previous segment.
-The receiving end will acknowledge packets as they are received by sending back segments with the corresponding **ACK**.
+Each segment that is sent has a sequence number corresponding to the number of bytes sent so far.
+The receiving end will acknowledge packets as they are received by sending back segments with the corresponding **ACK** in the header.

-In theory this may looks like:
+If we were transmitting 10 bytes per segment and 5 bytes in the last segment, this may looks like:

-    host A sends segment with seq 0 host A sends segment with seq 1 host A sends segment with seq 2     host B sends segment with ack 0 host A sends segment with seq 3     host B sends segment with ack 1 host B sends segment with ack 2 host B sends segment with ack 3
+    host A sends segment with seq 10 host A sends segment with seq 20 host A sends segment with seq 30    host B sends segment with ack 10 host A sends segment with seq 35    host B sends segment with ack 20 host B sends segment with ack 30 host B sends segment with ack 35

 This mechanism happens in both directions.
 Host A will keep sending packets.
 As they arrive at host B, host B will send acknowledgements for these packets back to host A. But host A will keep sending packets without waiting for host B to acknowledge them.